UtahRails.net Copyright 2000-2008 Don Strack. All Rights Reserved.

 The Erie-Builts Are Delivered

-With its delivery in December 1945, this first road locomotive for UP was given the unusual road number of 50-M, with the three units being identified as 50-M-1A, 50-M-2A, and 50-M-3B.
+With its delivery in December 1945, this A-B-A set of Erie-builts were the first road locomotive for UP and were given the unusual road number of 50-M, with the three units being identified as 50-M-1A, 50-M-2A, and 50-M-3B.
+The three units were initially leased to UP as a demonstration.
 Current research suggests that this M-series numbering was a hold-over from the early years of UP's McKeen motor cars, and was used to denote "Motor."
 The number 50-M was in series with UP's Streamliner numbering scheme of 1-M and 2-M for the City of San Francisco and City of Los Angeles E2 trainsets bought in 1937, 3-M, 4-M, and 6-M for the three City of Denver trainsets, 5-M for the A-B E3 locomotive bought in 1939, and 7-M, 8-M, and 9-M for the three A-A sets of E6s, bought in 1940.
 Although the City of San Francisco, City of Los Angeles, and City of Denver locomotives never actually carried these M-series numbers, the quantities do match.
 The planned road numbers for the E7s delivered in 1946 were in this same M-series numbers, as 10-M for two of the six cab units.
 Three of the seven E7Bs were to receive continuations of the 7-M, 8-M and 9-M locomotive sets.

-While the E7s were originally to be delivered in the M-series numbering scheme, they were instead delivered in the new 900-series scheme.
+The planned delivery of additional Erie-built units in mid 1946 meant that UP would soon run out of numbers in its fleet of passenger units.
+While the E7s from EMD were originally to be delivered in the M-series numbering scheme, they were instead delivered in the new 900-series scheme.
 The need for a new numbering scheme to replace the M-series for the road's diesel locomotives was becoming apparent from the increased quantities of diesels and from its confusing and cumbersome nature.
 The number series selected for the road's diesel locomotives was the 900-series, in sequence with the road's 800-series passenger 4-8-4 steam locomotives.
 This series may have been selected because so many of the diesels were also passenger locomotives.
-Although the E7s were the first new units to receive the new numbering scheme when they were delivered in August 1946, the first in-service units seen in the new scheme were the three F-M Erie-built units.
-These three units were renumbered from their original 50-M numbers to their new 900-series numbers of 981A, 982A, and 983B, in May 1946 at the time of UP's formal purchase of the units from F-M.
+Although the E7s were the first new units to receive the new numbering scheme when they were delivered in May 1946, the first in-service units seen in the new scheme were the three F-M Erie-built units.
+These three units were renumbered from their original 50-M numbers to their new 900-series numbers of 981A, 982A, and 983B, in May 1946 at the time of UP's formal purchase of the more Erie-built units from F-M a year later, following settlement of the strike at F-M's Beloit plant.

 Several sources have stated that the units were used in passenger service until 1953 when sufficient EMD E8s arrived to take over most, if not all, passenger trains.
 Railroad records also state that the Erie-builts (and the Alco PA/PB units) were then converted to freight service.
 But no photos have surfaced that show the F-M units in freight service, and there are numerous photos that show them in continued passenger service throughout the 1950s, right up to their retirement in 1960 and 1961.